h c s

 The crossbody feature keeps your hands free and the bag secure on your body.
 The best way to carry your anti-theft crossbody travel purse is so it hangs a little bit in front of you and not bouncing on your back.
 This provides even more security from street thieves and pickpockets.

-Good Anti-Theft Crossbody Handbags for Travel have:
+Good Anti-Theft Crossbody Handbags for Travel Have:

 A zipper closure that locks down.
 The number one feature to keep the hands of a pickpocket out of your bag is a zipper with a zipper pull that locks down with a clip to prevent it from being pulled open.
 Both Pacsafe and Travelon Bags offer this as a standard issue on their travel bags.